fhirfli/FHIR-FLI-IOS/README.md

 [![Language](http://img.shields.io/badge/language-swift-brightgreen.svg?style=flat
              )](https://developer.apple.com/swift)

-  The Android Version of the project can be found [here] (https://github.com/DianaD96/Team13-OpenMRS).
+  The original code repository of the project can be found [here] (https://github.com/DianaD96/UCL-Active).
   The project documentation can be found [here] (https://docs.google.com/presentation/d/1W9dJ7MAcYTPxVVggNZBA3EXruDjht_86qOtaWUarwwA/edit?usp=sharing).
 ## The Project
 The purpose of the project is to develop a UCL data store, to aggregate and manage fitness and lifestyle data submitted by UCL staff and students.